TDHolmes/Harma/Pensel/README.md

 ![alt text][v1 Accel Plot]

+#### Communication

 The communication method was also less than ideal in v1.
 I utilized a USB to serial converter chip to provide easy communication to the host, however to accommodate the high data-rate sensors and have a general purpose report get/set architecture, I basically re-implemented a USB HID device over serial, which doesn't make much sense.

+![alt text][v1 comms]

+### Pensel v2

+![alt text][v2 Board Top]

+Pensel v2 aims to rectify the issues with v1 by using a more robust, in production accelerometer, magnetometer, and gyroscope sensor, the LSM9DS1.
+It also will eliminate the USB to serial converter in favor of a direct USB connection and a custom HID USB device.
+It is also my first adventure into four layer boards, which made routing a dream

 ## Initial Software Design